-- 8.1.1 Each Self-Handlers and GHSP and its subcontractors must ensure that the risks due to fatigue of the ground service personnel are managed to an acceptable level. - 8.1.2 In managing the risks due to fatigue, the ground service provider must consider the effects of the length and timing of the duty period and rest period. - 8.2 Personnel Duty Period Limitations and Rest Requirements. - 8.2.1 Except as provided in 8.1.2 of this section, each certificate holder or subcontracted organisation performing ground services for the certificate holder, must comply with the Malaysia Employment Act 1955.
+- 8.1.1 Each Self-Handlers and GHSP's and its subcontractors must ensure that the risks due to fatigue of the ground service personnel are managed to an acceptable level. - 8.1.2 Fatigue is a natural physiological reaction to prolonged physical and/or mental stress.
+The ground handling operations are at many aerodromes 24-hour operations with shift patterns that involve unsocial hours. - 8.1.3 Fatigue will occur following long periods of work and periods of hard work. - 8.1.4 In managing the risks due to fatigue, the Self-Handler and GHSP must consider the effects of the length and timing of the duty period and rest period.

+8.2 Personnel Duty Period Limitations and Rest Requirements.

+- 8.2.1 Fatigue is a significant safety issue when working in a round-the-clock environment, such as in ground handling activities.
+The Self-Handler and GHSP shall establish and implement a fatigue management programme designed to ensure personnel do not carry out their duties when fatigued - 8.2.2 Except as provided in 8.1.2 of this section, each certificate holder or subcontracted organisation performing ground services for the certificate holder, must comply with the Malaysia Employment Act 1955.